MatanNadav/Matan-Nadav-18-09-2020/README.md

 I wanted to build this app using the latest best practices regarding the use of Redux & Hooks and building it made me a lot better at React in general and Redux in particular.

+I didint have to build a server for this app but i wanted someday to keep working on it and make it into something bigger so, i decided to make my own server

 I tried keeping the dependecies to a minimum.

 ## Project setup